MedDali-Jaziri/JustConnect-Store-Online/README.md

 <h6>Performance requirements</h6>
 <p>
 <ul>
-<li>The jeBouquine bookstore must be able to manage the accounts of more than 10,000 customers.</li>
+<li>The JustConnect StoreOnline must be able to manage the accounts of more than 10,000 customers.</li>
 <li>The website must support more than 1,000 simultaneous connections.</li>
 <li>The catalog of works must be able to include more than 1,000,000 titles.</li>
 <li>No search should take more than 2 seconds.</li>